Documentation

 Circle

 Draws a circle.
 The radius is specified in logical (grid) units.
-Renders as SVG <circle>.

-circle <id> center <AnchorExpr> r <number> [style]
+circle <id> center <AnchorExpr> r <expression> [style]

 Examples